Skip to main content

 The Doctor of Audiology (AuD) program uses a web-based Centralized Application Service for Communication Sciences & Disorders programs-CSDCAS.

 Applicants must apply through CSDCAS and to the University of Utah.
 The link to apply to the University of Utah will be in the Add Program section in CSDCAS.
-Both applications must be submitted before the January 15th deadline.
+Both applications must be submitted before the January 4th deadline.
 Since CSDCAS is located in Eastern Time the portal will close midnight ET.
 Depending on your time zone, keep in mind the time differences.

 In CSDCAS create an account and profile.
-The application can be accessed frequently in order to complete the required portions of the application.
+The application can be accessed frequently to complete the required portions of the application.
 But once you submit the application you will not be able to change information but only add new material.

 Personal information: Citizenship, race, biographic